casangi/casadocs/docs/_files/imaging/synthesis-imaging/wide-field-imaging-full-primary-beam.rst

       +-----------------+---------------------------------------------------+

-      Different primary beam effects cause artifacts at different levels in the image `[4] <#cit>`__.
+      Different primary beam effects cause artifacts at different levels in the image `[4] <#cit4>`__.
 Depending on the available sensitivity of an observation or desired dynamic range, one can choose to leave out some corrections and save on computing time.
       In general, the varying dish size in a heterogenous array is the dominant source of errors causing a dynamic range limit of a few
-      100. Next come large pointing offsets (such as beam squint or illumination offsets) and at a higher dynamic ranges ($10^4$ and beyond) are other factors such as the details about feed leg structures.
-On its own, parallactic angle rotation causes artifacts only at a dynamic range of around $10^5$ but if any of the other large effects (pointing offset or illumination pattern errors) are not azimuthally symmetric, then parallactic angle rotation will have an effect at much lower dynamic ranges.
+      100. Next come large pointing offsets (such as beam squint or illumination offsets) and at a higher dynamic ranges (:math:`10^4` and beyond) are other factors such as the details about feed leg structures.
+On its own, parallactic angle rotation causes artifacts only at a dynamic range of around :math:`10^5` but if any of the other large effects (pointing offset or illumination pattern errors) are not azimuthally symmetric, then parallactic angle rotation will have an effect at much lower dynamic ranges.

       +-----------------+---------------------------------------------------+
       | Citation Number | 4                                                 |